russellh76/FiddlerCustomRules/README.md

 ##  Toolset Identification
 This works with the Comments column (and color highlighting).
-No configuration needed.
+No configuration needed.</br>
 Function list currently is:</br>
 highlightDiscoverResponse</br>
 highlightUtagResponse</br>